gavD/gavd.co.uk-wordpress-theme/readme.txt

 Technical Stuff: GNU General Public License v2.0 | gnu.org/licenses/gpl-2.0.html

 Friendly Stuff:
-BlankSlate is 100% free and open source: perfect to build your own themes or use as a base for client projects.
+gavd is 100% free and open source: perfect to build your own themes or use as a base for client projects.

 - - SUPPORT - -